Adolis García Player Props: Rangers vs. Yankees

 Adolis García At The Plate

-- Garcia has picked up an RBI in 43.8% of his games this season, with two or more RBI in 17.8% of his games.
-He has also plated three or more runs in five contests.
+- Garcia has had an RBI in 33 games this year (44.6%), including 14 multi-RBI outings (18.9%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.